 The world has always looked for easy ways to remove those extra calories.
 Since the introduction of keto, things have become much simpler for fitness enthusiasts.
-The Keto diet has clinical evidence for reducing weight and body fat more than other diets in diabetic and obese consumers (1).
+The Keto diet is a popular strategy for reducing weight and body fat (1).
 This has encouraged more people to explore its effectiveness and adopt a keto lifestyle.
-One primary thing during keto is determining which foods and drinks are allowed and what should be avoided to reach the goal.
+One primary thing during keto is determining which foods and drinks can fit within your carb allowance and what should be avoided to reach the goal.
 This gets especially challenging for tea lovers.
-A keto diet asks for drastic changes in the diet, causing a reduction in your energy levels.
-The strain of not having your daily tea doses leaves you with practically no energy.
-Green tea is allowed on keto for its non-sugary and nutritional qualities.
-When consumed without sugar and only honey for taste, it accounts for 100 calories daily and may improve digestion (2).
+A keto diet asks for drastic changes in the diet, potentially causing a reduction in your energy levels.
+The added strain of not having your daily tea doses might leave you with practically no energy.
+Green tea is allowed on keto as long as it isn’t sweetened with sugar, honey, or another syrup which contains carbohydrates.
 This makes it a wonderful addition to the weight loss plan.
 This article provides all you need to know about keto green tea, followed by some quick recipes to make one according to your liking.
 Have a look!

 Why Is Green Tea Good For Keto?

-Green tea on keto, on the other hand, has loads of data to prove its dietary benefits.
+Green tea on keto, on the other hand, has loads of data to support its dietary benefits.

 The Keto diet may take a toll on the energy levels of beginners.
-These restrictions may create general weariness as the body adjusts to ketogenic.
-Green tea is rich in antioxidants and helps amplify consumers’ energy levels.
-According to some experts, you should consume a cup between meals.
-This allows the body to digest food faster and enhances the weight loss benefits of keto (3).
+These restrictions may create general weariness as the body adjusts to ketosis.
+Green tea is rich in antioxidants and has a small amount of caffeine, which may help with alertness and focus.

 Increased Fat Oxidation